wuba/magpie/README.md

 ### Install cli

-Make sure you have already installed the flutter sdk, the version should be **v1.12.x** If you haven't configure the flutter and dart environment， follow the guide at [Magpie CLI#environment](CLI.md)。
+Make sure you have already installed the flutter sdk, the version should be **v1.12.x**.
+If you haven't configure the flutter and dart environment, follow the guide at [Magpie CLI#environment](CLI.md#%E7%8E%AF%E5%A2%83%E5%8F%98%E9%87%8F%E9%85%8D%E7%BD%AE)。

 ```shell
 pub global activate magpie_cli
 ```

-For details about cli development, go to [cli](CLI.md).

 ### Start Workflow

 Since you've installed the `mgpcli`, you may start to create a flutter  module project now:

 **1.Create module project**

 ```shell